Last Updated on January 25, 2023 by Mark Norman

 Bigger bands can command multiple thousands of pounds to perform, so you should do some research to understand those bands available in your price category.

 One possible tactic to help reduce the fee that you pay (and this works particularly well for festivals) is to buddy up with another event, so the band effectively gets 2 dates rather than one.

-A word of caution here you will need to make sure that both events all within reasonable travel distance and consider any other technical requirements of the band playing two gigs in quick succession.
+A small word of caution here you will need to make sure that both events all within reasonable travel distance and consider any other technical requirements of the band playing two gigs in quick succession.

 Once negotiation is complete you should agree a contract with the artist.
 For local bands and artists this may be an informal agreement between you although it is good to have it in writing.